waltersilbert3/final-project-crypto-inc/README.md

             2- Allow the window to open
             3-Make sure after a minute has elapsed the price for each stock updates Expected outcome: Stock price updates every minute as long as the window is open

+Test 6: Drop Down Menu
+Test description: Make sure that the drop down menu works properly and when one selects the crypto of their choice it pull it up as to be single on the screen
+Test Step:  1- Run the program
+            2- Allow the window to open
+            3-Make sure after a minute has elapsed the price for each stock updates 4- click on drop down menu and select stock
+            5. then press update and see if stock become only one on display Expected outcome: The crypto stock selected dispalys on its own with no others in view